internalfx/quickshot/README.md

 After installing one of the above, open a terminal and run `npm install -g quickshot`

+If you have errors, you may need to run the above command with `sudo`.
+Try `sudo npm install -g quickshot`

 ##Getting started

 ### Setting up Quickshot